pkd2512/pkd2512.github.io/src/contents/home.md

 <figcaption>

-<em>A close up view of a mask of Goddess Durga being hand-painted.</em> This photo, taken in 2016, has been downloaded nearly 20k times and have been featured on <LinkButton label='CNN' target=_blank url='https://sponsorcontent.cnn.com/edition/2018/more-to-incredible-india/' /> and <LinkButton label='Times Travel' target=_blank url='https://timesofindia.indiatimes.com/travel/destinations/what-makes-bengals-durga-puja-special/photostory/86833303.cms' />.
+<em>A close up view of a mask of Goddess Durga being hand-painted.</em> This photo, taken in 2016, has been downloaded nearly 20k times and have been featured on <LinkButton label='CNN'  url='https://sponsorcontent.cnn.com/edition/2018/more-to-incredible-india/' /> and <LinkButton label='Times Travel'  url='https://timesofindia.indiatimes.com/travel/destinations/what-makes-bengals-durga-puja-special/photostory/86833303.cms' />.

 </figcaption>